danhagg/danhagg.github.io/content/2019-10-31-Windows-Buffer-Overflow.md

 ---
-title: "OSCP: Windows Buffer Overflow"
+title: "Windows Buffer Overflow"
+slug: windows-buffer-overflow
 last_modified_at: 2019-11-01T16:20:02-05:00
-categories:
-  - Cyber Security
-tags:
-  - OSCP
+category: OSCP
-  - Windows
-  - Buffer Overflow
+tags: Penetration Testing, Buffer Overflow
+authors: Daniel Haggerty
 ---

 # Windows Buffer Overflow (SLMail)
 Seattle Lab Mail (SLMail) is fantastic vulnerable app to practise your buffer overflow on.
 You will have to download a version of the vulnerable SLMail to a Windows VM.
 The SLMail buffer overflow affects the **POP3 PASS** command.
 Both the app itself and the exploit are available on Exploit Database ([exploit][exploit])!